What is Private Limited Company?

 Documents Required for Company Registration

-- Self-declaration of your directorship in other organisations
+- Self-declaration of your directorship in other organizations

 - Rent agreement of your registered office